Home > Travelogues > Facts pages > Rome

 Rome has two airports: Leonardo da Vinci (Fiumicino) and Ciampino (mostly charter and low cost airlines).

 Trains leave from Fiumicino every half hour from 05:30 to 23 to Rome's main central, Termini.
 With the Leonardo Express it is a 35 minutes trip.
-In 2010 the price was 14 €.
+In May 2013 the price was 14 €.
 See SlowTravel or TrenItalia for more detailed information.
 There are also buses.
 From Ciampino buses leave regularly for Rome.

 Trains